techx/hackmit-checkin/README.md

 * Hit the enter key to make a selection

-* Use the tab key to toggle between fields if they need to be edited
+* Use the tab key (and shift+tab) to move between fields if they need to be edited

 * Enter the number of luggage tags to print (0 to 5) if necessary